dchest/dchest.com/posts/2011/2011-07-12-aqdataextensions.md

 ---
 layout: post
-title: "Mac developers: Use AQDataExtensions with caution"
+title: "Mac developers: don't use AQDataExtensions"
 ---

 [AQDataExtensions][AQDataExtensions] is an `NSData` category developed in 2005 by Lucas Newman